 The importing and exporting of 3D modeling files is a challenging issue across the entire industry.
 Ashlar-Vellum is committed to providing the greatest compatibility, allowing you to collaborate with other designers, engineers, clients and manufacturers.
 It is important to remember, however, that a file translation is just that—a translation—and just as in translating between foreign languages, slight subtleties may be lost in the process if you are not careful.

-We’d like to take this opportunity to discuss some of the issues that commonly occur when translating files into and out of Cobalt™, Xenon™ or Argon™ to help you get the best possible result for the greatest collaborative effect.
+We’d like to take this opportunity to discuss some of the issues that commonly occur when translating files into and out of Cobalt™, Xenon™ or Argon™ CAD and 3D modeling software to help you get the best possible result for the greatest collaborative effect.

 Before You Begin